-Would you like something suave and trimmed, so that you will look sexy to the ladies when you’re carrying that mug of beer around?
+Would you like something suave and trimmed, so that you will look sexy to the ladies or get compliments when you’re carrying that mug of beer around?
 Or perhaps something artful in a way that accentuates your side profile when you lift your mug to drink?
 Or hell, maybe just let the beer foam stick on your bushy beard as you navigate your way through different glasses of craft brew.

 Whatever you decide on, you need to have the appropriate tools to give your beard the proper treatment and style.
 And we, here at Naked Armor, will give you some tips to help you get your facial hair into a festive mood.

 If you have the skill set to expertly wield the straight razor, you can actually use it for all categories of beard styles.

 Different Strokes for Different Folks

 According to Bearbrand, beards generally fall into three categories: the full beard (which is the most popular), the partial beard and the mustache.